wayneworkman/sines/README.md

 - **GPU**: Nvidia Quadro 6000
 - **OS**: Ubuntu 20.04.6 LTS
 - **Dataset Examples**:
   - **Solar Sunspot Data**: 75,546 data points with a maximum amplitude of ~375.
-Each brute-force search phase takes approximately 8-10 seconds per wave discovery.
+Each brute-force search phase takes approximately one minute per wave discovery.
   - **M4 Test Data**: 470 data points with a maximum amplitude nearing 60,000.
-Due to the increased search space, discovering sine waves for such datasets takes significantly longer.
+Each wave discovery with this data takes about one second.

 **Note**: Datasets with higher maximum amplitudes increase the search space, resulting in longer processing times during sine wave discovery.
-Users should expect extended runtimes when working with such datasets.
+However, a smaller number of data points decreases the number of computations needed to evaluate each sine wave within the search space.

 ## Known Limitations